 To stay compliant with EBA Guidelines, it is imperative to repeat the review according to a cadence that is determined at the beginning of the process according to the inherent risk.
 It is considered best practice to periodically review the inherent risk to make sure that it reflects the current operational relationship with the third party.

-Complying with EBA Guidelines
+Complying With EBA Guidelines for Third-Party Risk Management

 Panorays can help your organization achieve compliance with the EBA Guidelines and ensure your third parties’ security aligns with your company’s security policies and regulations.